Agentic AI for the C-suite and the people on the hook: those who actually own the outcome.

 001

-The principal's problem isn't data.
-It's distance.
+The real problem isn't data.
+It's supervision.

 002